olliw42/mLRS-docu/docs/FRSKY_R9.md

 The Frsky R9M transmitter module and R9MX receiver are commercially available and hence interesting hardware for mLRS.
 However, the R9 system also provides some hurdles in that flashing is currently a bit of a hack and in that the R9M hardware is not entirely fit for the purpose.

-Comment: mLRS also supports the R9MM receiver.
-However, flashing the R9MM with ST-Link is really tedious and requires top soldering skills or employing other tricks, as one needs to connect to four tiny solder pads.
-You really should consider using the R9MX receiver instead.

 <table>
   <tbody>
     <tr>